mht3/relative_quest/README.md

 relative_quest ped_map_folder --out out_prefix
 ```

 Note that `ped_map_folder` is simply a folder containing all the .ped and .map files.
-To make things easier, we created a script `create_ped_files.sh` that creates this folder from a given vcf file.
+To make things easier, we created a script `create_ped_files.sh` that creates this folder from a given binary file.

 To create .ped and .map files from bfiles/vcf, use the script provided:
 ```